brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 `--help` -- Print options

+`--cwd` -- Specify a different working directory; should contain the elm.json file for the specs.

 `--elm` -- Specify path to elm executable.
 Defaults to `elm`

 `--specs` -- Specify a glob for spec modules.
 Defaults to `./specs/**/*Spec.elm`